suntong/dbab/dbab.md

 To configure DNSmasq:

-	cp /usr/share/doc/dbab/dbab-dnsmasq.service.conf /etc/dnsmasq.d
+	cp /usr/share/doc/dbab/dbab-dnsmasq.DNS.conf /etc/dnsmasq.d
-	cp /usr/share/doc/dbab/dbab-dnsmasq.intranet.conf /etc/dnsmasq.d
+	cp /usr/share/doc/dbab/dbab-dnsmasq.DHCP.conf /etc/dnsmasq.d

-The `dbab-dnsmasq.service.conf` provides basic `dnsmasq` service configuration.
+The `dbab-dnsmasq.DNS.conf` provides basic `dnsmasq` service configuration.
 It's content is pretty standard and consistent across all installations, so you don't need to make any changes to it.
-The `dbab-dnsmasq.intranet.conf` however, reflects how exactly your intranet is configured.
+The `dbab-dnsmasq.DHCP.conf` however, reflects how exactly your intranet is configured.
 What provided is just a boilerplate, of which every content should be customized.
 I.e., from the below listing, we can see that the ISP DNS server address, the dhcp lease range, the local-net domain name and the `dhcp` hosts should all be customized.
-Edit `/etc/dnsmasq.d/dbab-dnsmasq.intranet.conf` to reflect your true intranet  configuration.
+Edit `/etc/dnsmasq.d/dbab-dnsmasq.DHCP.conf` to reflect your true intranet  configuration.

 	# == DNS from ISP
 	server=192.168.2.1